hotwired/turbo-site/_source/handbook/01_introduction.md

 ## Integrate with backend frameworks

 You don't need any backend framework to use Turbo.
 All the features are built to be used directly, without further abstractions.
 But if you have the opportunity to use a backend framework that's integrated with Turbo, you'll find life a lot simpler.

-[We've created a reference implementation for such an integration for Ruby on Rails](https://github.com/hotwired/turbo-rails).
+[Learn more about installing Turbo into your application](./installing), or check out the [turbo-rails gem](https://github.com/hotwired/turbo-rails) if you are using Ruby on Rails.